 Whereas American comics are almost always designed in color, manga is more often black and white.
 Of course, readers appreciate the efforts put into coloring the comics, but many find themselves more engaged in reading manga.
-However, there is something more affected by the color, which will be covered below.
+However, there is one more aspect affected by the color; it will be covered below.

 The processes of creation and presentation are also things that represent the difference between manga and comics.
 As it was just mentioned, manga is published in black and white.
 But what is also remarkable is that manga is printed on cheap paper like the kind that is used for newsprint.
 On the contrary, American comics are usually published in full color.
 There are also some comic books that deserve a nice treatment, which cannot be said about manga.